AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems.md

   * The least riskiest model out there for play time maximization, but takes the longest time to implement.

-  * Minimal implementation takes a minimum of 6 hours using DataPredict™.
+  * Minimal implementation takes a minimum of 6 hours using DataPredict™, especially if custom events are associated with the model's output.

 ## Detection Models